Respecting Patient Choices®

 Effective planning is the best way to ensure that family and health professionals respect a personís wishes.
 In an emergency situation it provides hospitals' treating teams with the necessary information to make decisions in the patientís best interest in consultation with their chosen attorneys.

-There are three ways choices can be recorded in an advance care plan:
+There are three ways choices can be recorded:

 3. Complete a Health Direction under the Medical Treatment (Health Directions) Act 2006.

 The EPA and Health Direction are legal documents which comply with the Medical Treatment (Health Directions) Act 2006.
-The Statement of Choices provides specific information relating to a person's wishes and values.
+The ACP provides specific information relating to a person's wishes and values.

 If choices about future care are known, they can be respected.

-The objectives of appointing an Attorney, completing a Statement of Choices or a Health Directive are:
+The objectives of appointing an Attorney, completing an ACP or a Health Directive are:

 - to protect a patient's right to refuse unwanted medical treatment, and